This adaptation allows snakes to detect airborne chemicals by flicking their tongues.

 False!
 A turtle's shell is attached to its skeleton, including its ribs and backbone!

-What is a gecko?
+What is neurotoxic venom?

 Chameleons need food, water, air, and shelter.
 They also rely on warm temperatures because they are this type of animal.